godwokenrises/godwoken-polyjuice/docs/EVM-compatible.md

 - [ ] support EVMC_LONDON
 - [ ] support EVMC_SHANGHAI

-## pETH
+## pCKB

-**pETH** is a new concept introduced by Polyjuice.
+[pCKB](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md#pckb) is a new concept introduced by Polyjuice.

 Recall that in Ethereum, the gas of each smart contract is calculated.
 The transaction fee is calculated then by multiplying gas with specified gas price.
-In Polyjuice, **pETH** is used as the unit for calculating transaction fees.
-This means while the gas price in Ethereum is ETH/gas(which is denominated in wei, which is 1e-18 ether), in Polyjuice gas price is measured in pETH/gas.
-When executing a transaction, Polyjuice will deduct transaction fees using tokens in the layer2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type denoted by **pETH**.
+In Polyjuice, **pCKB** is used as the unit for calculating transaction fees.
+This means while the gas price in Ethereum is ETH/gas(which is denominated in wei, which is 1e-18 ether), in Polyjuice gas price is measured in pCKB/gas.
+When executing a transaction, Polyjuice will deduct transaction fee using the layer2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type denoted by **pCKB**.

-Note in Ethereum, one can also send some ETH to a smart contract for certain behavior.
-In Polyjuice, this feature is also performed by sending pETH.
+Note when sending a transaction to a smart contract for certain behavior, the `value` of the transaction is `pCKB`.

 ## Account Abstraction